Muktinath Tour Package - Overview

 - Mukti Kunda: Two holy water ponds known as "Laxmi Saraswati Kunda" located in front of the temple.
-Taking plunge here is believed to rinse away your sin.
+Taking the plunge here is believed to rinse away your sin.

 - Mukti Dhara: 108 waterspouts (Bull-headed shape) in the backyard of this temple where holy water (chill) from Gandaki River flows continuously.
 Taking bath under all these 108 Muktidhara is believed to bring salvation.

-- Jwala Mai Temple: Continuously burning holy flame from rock located inside Dhola Mebar Gompa is just five minutes walking distance, situated in the south region of the temple.
+- Jwala Mai Temple: Continuously burning holy flame from a rock located inside Dhola Mebar Gompa is just five minutes walking distance, situated in the south region of the temple.